etiennelord/ComponentGrapher/README.md

 ## Compilation

 The source code is distributed as Netbeans project format.
+A compiled jar file is also available.

 ## Dependencies